 3.6 RECORDS TO BE KEPT: The Portfolio Holder will keep and maintain the following records :

 3.6.1 RESTRICTED COMPETITION LICENCE CARDS. - Discontinued

 3.6.2 INDEMNITY CARDS.
-Keep a record of the cards distributed to the clubs is kept by the Secretariat.
+A record of the cards distributed to the clubs is kept by the Secretariat.

 3.6.3 VSR BOOKLETS.
 Hold stocks for the benefit of clubs and distribute as ordered.
 Declare the number held at the end of June each year to the SAVVA Treasurer.